Analysis | How the presidential candidates plan to bridge America’s deep political and cultural divide

 The initial response from Ken Farnaso, deputy national press secretary for the Trump campaign, focused heavily on the political moment.
 He asserted that Trump and Republicans on Capitol Hill had “come to the table in good faith to help heal the divisions that face our nation,” while Democrats “led by Joe Biden” had “played political football” with those issues.

-“President Trump has a proven track record of offering leadership and solutions while the Democrats continue to play politics and fearmonger,” Farnaso wrote.
+“President Trump has a proven track record of offering leadership and solutions while the Democrats continue to play politics and fearmonger,” Farnaso wrote in an email.

 Asked how Trump would specifically seek to bridge the political divide after the election, Farnaso offered a less pessimistic assessment.